MrPio/The-Seagull-Story/README.md

 A better approach was to fine-tune a model more specialized to the NLI task. [`cross-encoder/nli-deberta-v3-base`](https://huggingface.co/cross-encoder/nli-deberta-v3-base) is the result of fine-tuning the original *DeBERTa* model to *SNLI* and *MultiNLI*, which are the state-of-the-art data sets in the NLI task.

 ### Writing the story
 As we discussed in the previous section, each input to the model will be structured as follows.

 $$\text{\textbf{input}} = [\text{\texttt{[CLS]}} | \text{\textbf{story}} | \texttt{[SEP]} | \text{\textbf{question}} | \text{\texttt{[SEP]}}]$$

+Thus, each question is tokenized along with the entire story at each inference.

+#### The problem of dealing with multiple contexts
+The story is subdivided into 4 distinct phases:
+- *The boat voyage.* Albert, Dave and Lucy enjoying their boating vacation.
+- *The desert island.* A shipwreck has caused Lucy's death.
+Albert and Dave struggle to survive on a deserted island with no food sources.
+- *The rescue.* A passing sailor sees Albert and Dave and rescues them from the island.
+- *The pier.*  Albert insists on going to the restaurant, orders seagull meat and shoots himself.

+The problem arises when the user asks a question whose answer depends on the phase.
+For instance, if the user says "Albert wants to kill himself", the answer is `yes` in the last context, but not in the previous ones.

+[@manuu1311](https://github.com/manuu1311)'s strategy to overcome this problem is to allow the user to choose between multiple contexts before asking a question.

+We took a different approach: we avoided asking the user to specify a context, instead trusting him to clearly specify the point in time to which he is referring in his question.
+This choice is reflected in the dataset, each sentence specify the period of the story, such as "On the island..." or "At the restaurant...".
+Since the context is a constant, this also allowed us to structure the data set as a simple list of sentences, rather than a `.json` file with a mostly redundant *context* field for each sample.

+#### Choosing the right context size
+Interpolation vs. Initialization

 ### The structure of the data set
 Starting from the data set of [SeagullStory](https://github.com/manuu1311/SeagullStory) by [@manuu1311](https://github.com/manuu1311), we extracted all the questions stored in the different `.json` files, cleaned them up and organized them into three different `.txt` files, each containing the list of questions of one of the three classes, separated by a new line.
 Up to this point we had about 150 samples for each class.

 We further enriched the dataset by manually adding samples until we reached $250$ samples for each class.
 Then, as a data enrichment strategy, we asked the `gpt-4o` and `gemini-2.0-flash-exp` LLMs to provide more samples based on the story.
 This gave us $650$ samples per class, for a total of $1.950$ samples, unfortunately with a small percentage of duplicates that we left **to avoid class imbalance**.